mikeliao97/mikeliao97.github.io/_posts/2019-02-19-advanced-python-features.md

 This is an example of creating, saving, and loading a large number of floats.
 In this case, loading with **array.fromfile** is ~60x faster than using **open**.
 Saving with **array.tofile** is ~7x faster than traditionally writing one number to a file at a time.

 ## 6. Dicts
+Python contains many implementation of dict, but need to import *collections*:
+1. dict (regular)
+2. DefaultDict (default value)
+3. OrdereDict (ordered keys)
+4. ChainMap (many dicts that are searched in order)
+5. MappingProxyType (can be used to create immutable map)

+Personally, I find the MappingProxyType very interesting. **To create secure code and to share data across teams, you might want to create a dictionary that can't be modified.** This is an example of hwo to do so.
+{% highlight python lineos %}
+>>> from types import MappingProxyType
+>>> d = {1: 'A'}
+>>> d_proxy = MappingProxyType(d)
+>>> d_proxy
+mappingproxy({1: 'A'})
+>>> d_proxy[1]
+'A'
+>>> d_proxy[2] = 'x'
+Traceback (most recent call last):
+  File "<stdin>", line 1, in <module>
+TypeError: 'mappingproxy' object does not support item assignment
+>>> d[2] = 'B'
+>>> d_proxy
+mappingproxy({1: 'A', 2: 'B'})
+>>> d_proxy[2]
+'B'
+>>>
+Excerpt From: Luciano Ramalho.
+Fluent Python.
+Apple Books.
+{% endhighlight %}

 Dictionary comprehension is the same thing as list comprehension
 {% highlight python lineos %}
 >>> items = [(1, 'one'), (2, 'two'), (3, 'three')]
 >>> dict_items = {key:val for key, val in items}
 {1: 'one', 2: 'two', 3: 'three'}
 {% endhighlight %}

+## 7. Sets
+*Sets* and *Frozensets* are implemented with hash tables under the hood.

+### Why can't we add to sets/dicts while iterating through?
+When you add to sets/dict while iterating, the Python interpreter might decide that the underlying hash table needs to grow.
+This entails creating a new hash table where the order of the keys are different.
+Thus, when you iterate, you might not see all the elements.

+## 8. Texts vs Bytes
+One thing I was not aware of was how many different types of encoding there were for python.
+Most python programmers use ASCII, or utf-8.
+However, there are many types of encoding such as:
+#### 1. gb2312
+Used to encode the simplified Chinese ideographs used in mainland China; one of several widely deployed multibyte encodings for Asian languages.
+#### 2. cp1252
+A latin1 superset by Microsoft, adding useful symbols like curly quotes and the € (euro); some Windows apps call it “ANSI,” but it was never a real ANSI standard.

+There are many more encodings for different countries (Russia, South America) and different types of computers (Windows, IBM), but mostly I don't care enough so I skipped it.

+## 8. Function Annotations
+Python is not a statically typed language, but Python3 introduces Function Annotations which provide "hints" for what the function is suppose to do.
+These "hints" do not raise errors, so it is still up to the user to validate the inputs however :(

+{% highlight python %}
+def foo(bar:str, baz:'int>0') -> str:
+  new_str = bar + str(baz)
+  return new_str

+>>> foo.__annotations__
+{'bar': str, 'baz': 'int >0', 'return': str}
+>>> foo("two", 2)
+'two2'
+{% endhighlight %}

+## Modern Pythonistic Way for map, reduce, filter